anpicci/topeft/docs/run2_scenarios.md

 ## Adding or modifying a scenario

-1. **Update the metadata groups** – Extend `analysis/metadata/metadata_run2_groups.yaml` (or the relevant metadata file) with the new regions, variables, or applications.
+1. **Update the metadata groups** – Extend `analysis/metadata/metadata.yml` with the new regions, variables, or applications.
 Run `python -m topeft.quickstart --emit-options` to sanity‑check your changes.
 2. **Register the group composition** – Edit `analysis/metadata/run2_scenarios.yaml` to add or modify the scenario name